boring-registry/boring-registry/README.md

   -version-constraints=...
   BORING_REGISTRY_VERSION_CONSTRAINTS=...
   Limit the module versions that are eligible for upload with version constraints.
+The version string has to be formatted as a string literal containing one or more conditions, which are separated by commas.
 ```

 # Roadmap